mrlunchbox777/basic-setup/alias/sh/cheatsheet-docs/index.md

 `cs` is an alias for `cheatsheet`

-If you are new, everything in these cheatsheets is worth learning at atleast a surface level.
+If you are new, everything in these cheatsheets is worth learning at at least a surface level.
 Use `tldr` and `man` to help along the way.

 ## `cs` commands